sashini-hettiarachchi/ai-speech-coach/README.md

 Speech Coach is an AI-powered platform that helps users improve their public speaking through automated analysis and personalized feedback.
 It integrates LLM-based recommendations with context from specialized knowledge servers through the Model Context Protocol (MCP).

+## Simplified Version

+A simplified version of the application is available that focuses on the core `/api/v1/analyze` endpoint.
+It maintains the MCP architecture while streamlining the implementation.
+To use the simplified version:

+1. Run `./backend/start_simplified.sh`
+2. Access the API at `http://localhost:5005/api/v1/analyze`

+See `backend/SIMPLIFIED_README.md` for detailed documentation on the simplified version.

 ## Architecture

 The application is composed of: